 As we age, our skin naturally loses collagen and youthful volume, resulting in wrinkles and folds.
-Hyaluronic acid fillers are a popular solution to these aging signs, but results are temporary and can look unnatural as you move the facial muscles.
-RHA Collection fillers were designed to address these concerns for a longer-lasting and more natural-looking dermal filler.
+Hyaluronic acid fillers are a popular solution to these aging signs, but the results are temporary and can look unnatural as you move the facial muscles.
+RHA Collection fillers were designed to address these concerns for a longer-lasting dermal filler with natural-looking results.
 Dr. Liz Damstetter and the Reserve Dermatology team proudly offer this option to Glenview, Illinois patients.

-RHA Collection dermal fillers are designed using a new form of hyaluronic acid called resilient hyaluronic acid (RHA), a specialized formula designed to adapt to facial movement better than other fillers while offering long-lasting results.
-RHA injectables are intended for dynamic wrinkles as well as static folds in the skin such as nasolabial folds.
+RHA dermal fillers are designed using a new form of hyaluronic acid called resilient hyaluronic acid (RHA), a specialized formula designed to adapt to facial movement better than other hyaluronic acid fillers while offering long-lasting results.
+RHA injectables are intended for dynamic wrinkles as well as static folds in the skin, such as nasolabial folds.

 Dynamic wrinkles appear as you speak or express yourself using facial muscles but are made worse by volume loss and collagen depreciation that occurs with the natural aging process.
 The formula for RHA was also designed to most closely resemble natural hyaluronic acid for smooth and subtle results to treat dynamic facial wrinkles specifically.